department-of-veterans-affairs/vagov-content/pages/burials-memorials/memorial-items/headstones-markers-medallions/replacements.md

 ---

 <div class="va-introtext">
-Learn how to request a replacement headstone or gravemarker.
+Learn how to request a replacement headstone or grave marker.
 </div>

 ## How do I request a replacement headstone or marker?